 In 2003, Metro took a look back at the 10th anniversary “Decade of Progress” of LACMTA.

-This Metro Rail interactive timeline illustrates the extensive transit projects that have been launched from 1993 to the present.
+This Metro Rail Youtube timeline illustrates the extensive transit projects that have been launched from 1993 to the present.

 2000: LACMTA transportation planners and consultants unveil a series of 21 potential alternatives and recommendations to improve transit mobility in three key corridors in Los Angeles County.